andrew/ultimate-awesome/README.md

 - [awesome-ai-brain-computer-interface](https://github.com/atonkamanda/awesome-ai-brain-computer-interface) - Must-read papers on machine learning, deep learning, reinforcement learning and other learning methods for brain-computer interfaces.
 - [awesome-openid-connect](https://github.com/cerberauth/awesome-openid-connect) - OpenID Connect, the authentication protocol and identity layer on top of OAuth 2.0 used in many SSO and adopted in many social logins (Apple, Facebook, Google, .etc).
 Find this curated list of providers, services, libraries, and resources to adopt it and know more about existing specs.
 - [awesome-testing-blogs](https://github.com/ChristoWolf/awesome-testing-blogs) - An awesome, curated list of various software testing related blogs and similar resources.
-- [Machine-Learning](https://github.com/ElizaLo/Machine-Learning) - Awesome list (courses, books, videos etc.) and implementation of Machine Learning Algorithms.
+- [awesome-generative-recommendation](https://github.com/hyp1231/awesome-generative-recommendation) - Awesome things about generative recommendation models.
 - [awesome-front-posts](https://github.com/jobbole/awesome-front-posts) - 让你受益匪浅的前端技术干货系列.
 - [awesome-dapr](https://github.com/mstrYoda/awesome-dapr) - A cruated list of awesome Dapr application runtime related tools.
 - [awesome-side-channel-attack](https://github.com/phonchi/awesome-side-channel-attack) - A curated list of awesome side-channel attack resources.